Assistive technology is transforming our society. Thanks to incredible advances, more people are able to participate more fully in their daily lives.

 This means:

-• More people are able to live in the comfort of their own homes.
+- More people can live in the comfort of their own homes;

-Assistive technology is a big topic, covering many offerings for many people.
-In this article we are going to break down the types of assistive tech.
-We’ll explain how these technologies are being paid for.
-And, at the bottom we’ll include a directory of occupational therapists who specialize in connecting people with the right technology for them.
+Assistive technology is a vast space spanning many offerings for many people.
+In this article, we will break down the different types of assistive tech and explain how these solutions are typically paid for.
+We’ll also provide a directory of occupational therapists who specialize in connecting people with the right assistive technology for them.

-But, the application of assistive tech has become even broader over the years and now includes items like smart home technology, which has implications for the entire population.
+But, the application of assistive tech has gotten even broader over the years and now includes things like smart home technology, which has implications for the entire population.

 Closely related terms that may fall under the umbrella of assistive technology include:

-Assistive technology is important because it can enable people with disabilities to participate in all aspects of society and lead more independent lives.
+Assistive technology is important because it enables people with disabilities to participate in all aspects of society and lead more independent lives.

-These technologies can help people with disabilities to perform daily activities, such as communicating with others, moving around their environment, and accessing information.
+These technologies can help people with disabilities perform daily activities such as communicating with others, moving around their environment, and accessing information.

 Assistive technology can have broader societal benefits, such as:

-The need for assistive tech devices is already massive, and it is set to double
+The need for assistive tech devices is already massive, and it is set to increase by 1 billion people by 2050.

 Types of assistive technology (with examples!)

-Now that you know what assistive technology is and why it is so important, let’s look at types of assistive tech and some specific examples.
+Now that you know what assistive technology is and why it is so important, let’s look at types of assistive tech and run through some specific examples.

-(Please note, that there has been a massive proliferation in assistive technology available, so we are speaking in very broad terms here.)
+(Please note that there is a proliferation of available assistive technology, so we are speaking in very broad terms here.)

 Low-tech assistive technology

-Low tech assistive technology can be particularly beneficial for people who may not have access to more complex or expensive technologies, or for those who only require minimal assistance.
+Low-tech assistive technology can be particularly beneficial for people who do not have access to more complex or expensive technologies, or for those who only require minimal assistance.
 These devices can also be helpful for individuals who prefer to use less complex solutions to meet their needs or who may have difficulty learning to use more advanced technologies.

 High-tech assistive technology

-High tech assistive technology refers to the use of advanced and sophisticated devices, software, and equipment that help individuals with disabilities or impairments to perform everyday tasks and activities.
-These technologies can include anything from:
+High-tech assistive technology refers to advanced and sophisticated devices, software, and equipment that help individuals with disabilities or impairments perform everyday tasks and activities.
+These technologies include things like:

-High tech assistive technology often involves the use of computer-based systems, which can be customized to meet the specific needs of each individual whether they are physical, sensory or cognitive impairments.
+High-tech assistive technology often involves the use of computer-based systems, which can be customized to meet the specific needs of each individual in addressing physical, sensory, or cognitive impairments.

-Assistive technology for low vision is crucial because when vision gets low enough your standard handheld magnifiers just can’t do enough.
-The tricky part is the stronger the level of magnification on a handheld magnifier the smaller the lens has to be.
-So at a certain level it becomes more effective to use digital magnification or avoid relying on vision altogether.
+Assistive technology for low vision is crucial, because when vision gets low enough, standard handheld magnifiers just can’t do enough.
+The tricky part is that the stronger the level of magnification on a handheld magnifier, the smaller the lens has to be.
+So at a certain level, it becomes more effective to use digital magnification or to avoid relying on vision altogether.

-Assistive technology enables individuals to maintain as much independence and ability to engage in their desired occupations even if just for pleasure.
+Assistive technology enables individuals to maintain the greatest possible level of independence and ability to engage in their desired occupations, even if just for pleasure.
 Here are some examples of assistive technology for low vision:

-1. Magnifiers: These low tech devices enlarge text, images, or objects to make them easier to see.
-They can be handheld or mounted on a stand and come in various magnification levels.
+- Magnifiers: These low-tech devices enlarge text, images, or objects so they are easier to see.
+Magnifiers can be handheld or mounted on a stand, and they offer various magnification levels.

-2. Screen readers: These software programs read text on a computer or mobile device out loud to the user.
+- Screen readers: These software programs read the text displayed on a computer or mobile device out loud to the user.
 They can also provide audio feedback for other actions on the device, such as clicking on a button.

-3. Electronic magnifiers: These are handheld or desktop devices that use cameras and screens to magnify text or objects.
+- Electronic magnifiers: These handheld or desktop devices use cameras and screens to magnify text or objects.
 They often have features like adjustable contrast and lighting to make the image clearer.

-4. Braille displays: These are devices that convert digital text into braille characters that can be read by touch.
-They can be used with computers or mobile devices and are useful for people who are blind or have severe low vision.
+- Braille displays: These devices convert digital text into braille characters that can be read by touch.
+They can be used with computers or mobile devices and are helpful for people who are blind or who have severe low vision.

-5. Voice-activated assistants: These devices like Amazon Alexa or Google Home can be controlled with voice commands and can perform tasks like playing music, setting reminders, and providing information.
+- Voice-activated assistants: These devices—like Amazon Alexa or Google Home—can be controlled with voice commands and can perform tasks like playing music, setting reminders, and providing information.

 Assistive technology for the hearing impaired

-Assistive technology is essential for people with hearing impairments as it can help to mitigate the challenges they face in communicating with others, accessing information, and participating fully in various activities.
-Some of the examples of assistive technology for those with hearing impairments include:
+Assistive technology is essential for people with hearing impairments, as it mitigates challenges with communicating, accessing information, and fully participating in various activities.
+Examples of assistive technology for those with hearing impairments include:

-3. Visual doorbells: Hearing the doorbell is really important especially for healthcare if home health is involved.
+- Visual doorbells: Hearing the doorbell is really important, especially for those receiving home health services.
 Adding a visual doorbell that flashes while ringing loudly can help make sure important visitors don’t get missed.

-4. Closed-captioning software: Closed-captioning software can provide text captions of spoken dialogue on televisions, videos, and other media.
+- Closed-captioning software: Closed-captioning software provides text captions of dialogue spoken on televisions, videos, and other media.

-5. Speech-to-text tools: Speech-to-text tools can transcribe spoken words into written text, allowing people with hearing impairments to read what others are saying.
-And it can be as simple as using built in features like the microphone button on a keyboard on a cell phone!
+- Speech-to-text tools: Speech-to-text tools transcribe spoken words into written text, allowing people with hearing impairments to read what others are saying.
+And it can be as simple as using built-in features like the microphone button on a mobile phone keyboard!

-6. Vibrating alarms: While one might get a great night’s sleep by taking out hearing aids it also means they likely won’t hear the alarm clock, phone or smoke detector.
-Vibrating alarm systems like these can ensure important alerts are received in a tactile way!
+- Vibrating alarms: While taking out your hearing aids can help you get a great night’s sleep, it also means you likely won’t hear your alarm clock, phone, or smoke detector.
+Vibrating alarm systems like these can ensure important alerts are received in a tactile way.

 Assistive technology for aging in place

-Assistive technology for aging in place, like the other topic areas can be broadly classified into low-tech and high-tech options.
-And because aging in place is a broad category these are just a few examples to get your brain going.
+Like the other categories covered here, assistive technology for aging in place can be broadly divided into low-tech and high-tech options.
+Keep in mind that aging in place is a broad category overall, so these are just a few examples to get your brain going!

 Low-tech options:

-1. Intentional lighting: Create a reading “homebase” where the lighting is optimal for doing the hardest vision tasks like reading the newspaper.
+- Intentional lighting: Create a reading “home base” where the lighting is optimal for doing the hardest vision tasks (like reading the newspaper).
 Use daylight bulbs with at least 5000K on the color temperature and direct the light at the reading material.

-2. Mobility related devices: Tools like raised toilet seats, shower chairs, walkers, and bed rails are all devices that are low tech and help with aging in place.
+- Mobility-related devices: Tools like raised toilet seats, shower chairs, walkers, and bed rails are all low-tech devices that help with aging in place.

-3. Home modification: Things like offset hinges, grab bars, lever handles and pull down shelves need to be installed but are low tech and can make living at home more functional
+- Home modification: Things like offset hinges, grab bars, lever handles and pull-down shelves require installation, but these low-tech solutions can make living at home more functional.

 High-tech options

-1. Smart home technology: Using a hub like Google Home or Amazon Alexa Show and integrating smart plugs, light bulbs, thermostats, video doorbells and door locks can make it so that even someone with the most limited mobility can operate a majority of things right from their cell phone.
+- Smart home technology: Using a hub like Google Home or Amazon Alexa and integrating smart plugs, light bulbs, thermostats, and video doorbells and door locks enable folks with even the most limited mobility to operate essential home devices right from their phone.

-2. Medication management: We know it is really key to be taking medications correctly to avoid hospitalization and there are a lot of ways to manage medications including pill boxes and pre-packed pouches.
-But you can add some tech and get even more functionality by using this automatic pill dispenser or even Spenser by Custom Health which talks, can log vital signs and even connect the person with their provider for a telehealth visit!
+- Medication management: We know that taking medications correctly is key to avoiding hospitalization.
+There are a lot of ways to manage medications—including pill boxes and pre-packed pouches—but tech like this automatic pill dispenser or even Spencer by Custom Health (which talks, logs vital signs, and even connects people with their provider for telehealth visits) can take functionality to a new level.

-3. Personal emergency response systems (PERS): PERS are wearable or stationary devices that can automatically call for help in the event of a fall or other emergency.
-This could be something affordable with a low monthly fee or something you pay for once like an Apple Watch which has the technology built in!
+- Personal emergency response systems (PERS): PERS are wearable or stationary devices that can automatically call for help in the event of a fall or other emergency.
+This could be an affordable device with a low monthly fee or something you pay for once—like an Apple Watch, which has this technology built in!

-4. Remote monitoring systems: Remote monitoring systems use sensors to track the person’s activity levels, detect potential health issues, and alert caregivers or family members if there are any concerns and can even do it without cameras, providing a little bit more privacy for older adults.
+- Remote monitoring systems: Remote monitoring systems use sensors to track a person’s activity levels, detect potential health issues, and alert caregivers or family members if there are any concerns.
+Many of these solutions work without cameras, offering older adults a little more privacy.

 Funding for assistive technology

-Many times, assistive technology ends up being paid for out of pocket (which explains the numbers above about the massive disconnect between need and access.)
+Assistive technology often ends up being paid for out of pocket (which helps explain the massive disconnect between need and access).
 But, there are also several avenues for funding.
-The Assistive Technology Industry Association does a great job of laying out the basic funding options
+The Assistive Technology Industry Association does a great job of laying out basic funding options:

-For our purposes in this article, we are going to focus on state assistive technology programs, as these can be great resources to understand the options in your area.
+For the purposes of this article, we will focus on state assistive technology programs, as these can be great resources for understanding the options in your area.

 State assistive technology programs vary in scope and services offered, but they generally provide information, referrals, assessments, training, and funding assistance to help individuals with disabilities obtain the assistive technology they need.
 Some programs may also provide loan programs for assistive technology, refurbishing and recycling services, and advocacy and public awareness activities.